Chart Color Schemes

 Ryde features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Ryde, as per the latest Census evaluation, 35.4% of dwellings were houses while 64.6% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This differs from Sydney metropolitan area's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Ryde stood at 22.8%, with mortgaged dwellings accounting for 30.7% and rented ones making up 46.5%.
-The median monthly mortgage repayment in Ryde was $2,500, higher than Sydney metro's average of $2,427.
-The median weekly rent figure in Ryde was recorded at $465, compared to Sydney metro's $470 and the national average of $375.
-Nationally, Ryde's mortgage repayments were significantly higher than the Australian average of $1,863.
+Ryde's dwelling structures, as per the latest Census data, comprised 35.4% houses and 64.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in Ryde stood at 22.8%, with mortgaged dwellings at 30.7% and rented ones at 46.5%.
+The median monthly mortgage repayment was $2,500, higher than Sydney metro's average of $2,427.
+Weekly rent median in Ryde was $465, compared to Sydney metro's $470.
+Nationally, Ryde's mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing